Robotica-gr/PanEll/README.md

 -TEAM: Is that your only problem?

-- OTENTIAL BUYERS: I guess we replace them because they have completed their life cycle and their performance has  dropped by 80%, it's time for them to get recycled.
+-POTENTIAL BUYERS: I guess we replace them because they have completed their life cycle and their performance has  dropped by 80%, it's time for them to get recycled.

 -TEAM: You know that performance hasn't dropped in all of them, right?